carcassonkp/CTDS-Wine/README.md

 </p>

 ### Train set
-Since the model was having difficulties predicting classes with a low number of samples SMOTE was used with the Random Forest classification, but it's accuracy was worse than the normal Random Forest classification with the original train set.
+Since the model was having difficulties predicting classes with a low number of samples, SMOTE was used with the Random Forest classification, but it's accuracy was worse than the normal Random Forest classification with the original train set.

 Create a new training set using SMOTE(Synthetic Minority Over-Sampling).
 The algorithm creates synthetic minority class samples to increase the representation of minority classes.